hellohaptik/docs_haptik/docs/bot-builder/basic/chat-elements.md

 To use this button type just set the button type as `Open Screen`.
 Then set the button text and choose the type of screen you want to open.
 Some of the screen types available are:

-* Carousel Detail: Opens a screen which has a carousel of image on the top and space underneath for text.
+* **Carousel Detail**: Opens a screen that has a carousel of an image on the top and space underneath for text.
+This option comes with both text and button.
-* Gallery Picker: Pops up the dialog to choose an image from camera / gallery.
+* **Upload / Take photo**: Pops up the dialog to choose an image from the camera/gallery.
+This option comes for both native apps and the web.
+* **Upload document**: Pops up the dialog to choose a document from the device.
-* Launch Channel: Opens up a new channel.
-The details of the channel to be opened is given in the payload.
+* **Open Channel**: Opens up a new channel.
+The details of the channel to be opened are given in the payload.
-* Self Serve Recharge: Takes you the Recharge & Bills Screen.
-By default, the first tab (Recharge) is selected.
-* Electricity: Takes you the Recharge & Bills Screen and selects Electricity tab.
-* Send Location: Opens Place Picker and enables a user to send a particular location.
+* **Send Location**: Opens Place Picker and enables a user to send a particular location.
-* Carousel Default: Opens up a screen which has little space on the top for text, followed by a carousel of images underneath it and a message sending area underneath it.
-Primarily built for the Food Delivery channel but still useful in many ways.
-* App Authenticate: Used to get Uber authentication.
-Launches Uber app if available other wise fires up a web view.
-* Profile: Opens up the Profile screen in the app.
+* **Link**: Opens the mentioned link on a new tab.
-* Wallet: Opens up the Wallet screen in the app.
-Useful to show the wallet balance.
-* Wallet History: Opens up the Wallet screen and switches to Wallet History.
-* Link: Fires up web view with a link provided in the payload.
-* Send Multiple Locations: Used mostly in the Cabs channel to allow a user to select two locations and send it back as a message.
-* Saved Addresses: Opens up the Saved Addresses screen with the list of saved addresses, if any.
-Otherwise, opens up the screen to save a new address.
-* Transaction History: Opens up the Transaction History screen.
+* **Webview**: Opens up a custom webview.

-> Note: Most of these options are only available on the Android/IOS SDKs.

 ### Call
 This option is useful when you want the user to be able to make a call on click of the button.
 Clicking this button will open the default calling app and prefill the number to be called.